vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 1. There are currently no warning messages if required class attributes arent filled before calling the functions, Instead the output will simply be incomplete.

-A detailed description with links of the contents of the repository are listed in the Table of Contents below.

 ## Table of Contents
 - [Repository Contents](#repository-contents)
 - [Setup Instructions](#setup-instructions)